cs-ed/ed-tech-plan-AlexRErwin/README.md

 * [VEXcode IQ](https://codeiq.vex.com/) as the web-based IDE for students to program their robots using their chromebooks.
 There is also a free extension available for VSCode.

 ### Hardware Specifications
-Teacher ViewSonic All-in-one Spec go here:
+Teacher Laptop Spec go here:

 Student chromebook spec go here: